Jump toUpdate content

 Rest Routes

-Rest route allows you call any http(s) endpoint on received MQTT message.
-You can choose the HTTP verb use to call your REST uri, as well as adding extra headers.
+Rest route allows you to call any HTTP(s) endpoint on the received MQTT message.
+You can choose the HTTP verb used to call your REST uri, as well as add extra headers.

 We can see what a rest route would publish on a rest API by simply listening to the port 80 on a public IP.